vpcarroll15/college-football/README.md

 This is what it means to use a small value of *k*.

 On the other hand, if this is the first game of the football season, then the fact that the Finches beat the Groundhogs might give us a lot of information.
+Each team's current rating doesn't represent a prior that we are confident in.
 In this case, we should make a bigger update to each of their ratings.

 Chess players play a lot of games, and their strength changes gradually over time.
-For this reason, the chess ranking system has a low value of *k*: *k*=20 for most players, and *k*=10 for elite players.
+For this reason, the governing body for chess uses a low value of *k*: *k*=20 for most players, and *k*=10 for elite players.
 Significantly, *k*=40 is used for players under the age of eighteen.
 This is because young players improve rapidly, and their ratings need to be able to update quickly to reflect this.